dspiteself/nakkaya.com/posts/2009-11-18-unit-testing-in-clojure.markdown

       (println "Loading tests...")
       (apply require :reload-all test-namespaces)
       (apply run-tests test-namespaces))

-    (defn run-ant
-      "Runs all defined tests, prints report to *err*, throw if failures.
-This works well for running in an ant java task."
+Runs all defined tests, prints report to \*err\*, throw if failures.
+This works well for running in an ant java task.

-      []
+    (defn run-ant []
       (let [rpt report]
         (binding [;; binding to *err* because, in ant, when the test target ;; runs after compile-clojure, *out* doesn't print anything